-In 1974, the La Villette abattoirs, situated where Paris’ XIXth arrondissement and the department of Seine-Saint-Denis meet, shut down for the last time.
+In 1974, the La Villette abattoirs, situated where Paris’ XIXth arrondissement and the department of Seine-Saint-Denis meet was shut down.
 In 1979, the Etablissement Public du Parc de la Villette was set up and launched its major project for the rehabilitation and development of 55 hectares of industrial wasteland with three declared goals:

-- the construction of a major architectural complex devoted solely to music
+- Building a major architectural complex devoted solely to music

-- the establishment of a national museum of science and technology
+- Establishing a national museum of science and technology

-- the creation of an urban park dedicated to culture and open to all
+- Creating an urban park dedicated to culture and open to all

 Today, this unique complex offers a blend of nature and architecture, of leisure activities and culture.
 The arts and the sciences rub shoulders in buildings whose architecture is nothing short of spectacular.